-Also on March 30, Hutchinson announced that all Arkansans 16 and older are eligible to receive the vaccine.
+On May 11, Hutchinson announced that all Arkansans 12 and older are eligible to receive the vaccine.
 For more information on vaccines, including how many have been distributed and where you can get one, visit our vaccine page.

 Symptoms of covid-19, including fever, cough and shortness of breath, have been mild for most people but severe or even deadly for some.
 The elderly and people with underlying health conditions considered most at risk.